dart-lang/site-www/src/null-safety/migration-guide.md

 the package migrates it to be non-nullable, then passing a nullable argument becomes a compile error.

+{{ site.alert.info }}
+  **You can — and should — migrate your package before packages that depend on it are migrated.**
+  Your null-safe package is usable by packages and apps that don't use null safety yet.
+  For example, the Dart and Flutter core libraries are null safe, and they're still usable by apps that haven't migrated to null safety.
+  For more information, see [Unsound null safety][].
+{{ site.alert.end }}

 This section tells you how to
-check your package's dependencies using the `dart pub outdated` command in null-safety mode.
+check and update your package's dependencies, with the help of the `dart pub outdated` command in null-safety mode.

-{{ site.alert.warn }}
-  These instructions assume your code is under **source control**, so that you can easily undo any changes.
+The instructions assume your code is under **source control**, so that you can easily undo any changes.
-{{ site.alert.end }}

 ### Switch to a 2.12 beta release